 Combining the visual language of comics with the interactivity of games.

 Announcing Opertoonity, a new Unity-based storytelling technology from Opertoon.
-You can see Opertoonity at work in the immersive science fiction graphic novel Upgrade Soul for iOS, and we’re pushing the technology in exciting directions, including integration with the Leap Motion controller to enable new forms of gestural storytelling.
+You can see Opertoonity at work in the immersive science fiction graphic novel Upgrade Soul for iOS, and in the experimental gesture-driven comic Breathing Room.

 - Works with the Unity game engine